ashesh-0/Disentangle/README.md

 I'm talking about the critic loss.
 For the reconstruction loss, things match almost perfectly.
 However, this does not solve the issue.
 I see that in the main model, we have used the batch2dnormalization a number of times and there is no issue there.
 So, then it does not make sense why this should affect only the discriminator.

+I think before I optimize the critic based setup, I should look into these four experiments as it is very likely that I may get a better performance by doing them.
+Exp 1: Enable Learning rate scheduler
+Exp 2: Add Rotation in Augmentation on training data Exp 3: Work with 16 bit precision
+Exp 4: Image size: Increase the size.